paul-grozav/codership-containers/mysql-galera/image/README.md

 where `node0,node1,node2` is a comma-separaed list of running containers' names.

 If container stops (server crashes or deliberate stop) **DO NOT** restart the container!
 Delete stopped container and create a new one to join the remaining nodes.

+When adding a node to the cluster always use exactly the same image tag as the othe cluster nodes.
+Never use "latest".

+### Upgrading a cluster to another release (tag)

+ 1. Add new nodes with the new tag to the existing cluster but don't use them for client connections.
+ 2. Stop and remove old nodes.
+ 3. Now new nodes are safe to use.